 - (a) In the first quarter of 2010 Clearwater determined that a license and the related future income tax liability attributed to a foreign subsidiary should have been denominated in the foreign subsidiary's functional currency and re-translated into Canadian dollars at each balance sheet date with the translation adjustment flowing through accumulated other comprehensive income.
 An immaterial error was also noted in the determination of the reduction in the accumulated other comprehensive loss.
-The comparative figures for 2009 have been recast for these prior period immaterial errors, with, the changes summarized in the table below. - (b) In January 2009, the CICA issued EIC Abstract 173, "Credit Risk and the Fair Value of Financial Assets and Financial Liabilities".
+The comparative figures for 2009 have been recast for these prior period immaterial errors, with, the changes summarized in the table below (in 000's of Canadian dollars). - (b) In January 2009, the CICA issued EIC Abstract 173, "Credit Risk and the Fair Value of Financial Assets and Financial Liabilities".
 The EIC requires Clearwater to take into account Clearwater's own credit risk and the credit risk of the counterparty in determining the fair value of financial assets and financial liabilities, including derivative instruments.
 The EIC required the standard to be adopted retrospectively without restatement of prior periods.
 Clearwater initially adopted the standard on a prospective basis.
-The comparative figures for 2009 have been recast for this prior period immaterial error, with, the changes summarized in the table below.
+The comparative figures for 2009 have been recast for this prior period immaterial error, with, the changes summarized in the table below (in 000's of Canadian dollars).